middyjs/middy/README.md

 })
 ```

-We believe that the async/await version is easier to read and reason about.

 Of course, since AWS lambda runs on Node.js 6.10, you will need to transpile your `async/await` code (e.g. using [babel](https://babeljs.io/)).